dplatzer/analysis_GUI_Qt/README.md

 You just need Anaconda 3 to run this code.

-Otherwise, to install in an environment: create a virtual environment from the .yml file:
+Otherwise, to install in an environment,

+create a virtual environment from the .yml file:
 ```
 conda env create -f analysis_GUI_Qt_env.yml